 Buzi abandoned us almost the moment after we lost our sweet ride, and the rest of us limped north to Talonsburg, a town that had been constructed by the advance team from our World.
 Unsurprisingly, it was just a small base and a runway, but since so many people seem to know about it, it’s confusing that it hasn’t been taken out yet.
 Inside, we found Dr. Quacer, who told us that the last member of the party, Borgin, had already gone ahead to Goht, the continent housing the final Masters.
 Unfortunately, Goht was guarded by a Barrier that was keeping the Talon2 out, and Borgin had only gotten in through the magic of NPC immunity to roadblocks.
 Quacer learned the Talon had been destroyed, but didn’t seem that pooped about it, since he simply launched his artificial copy, the Talon2, and we were back in business!
-Like it never happened.
+It’s like the original ship never even crashed.

 No, really, they pretend like it never happened most of the time, even calling it the “Talon” for the rest of the game.

 In town, we also ran into Juba, who joined us now, and Unit Laser, a weapon we only used once for posterity as we were far preferred the Shield, which let us run around without fear of any attack whatsoever.
 We then found the town with XCalibr, drew it without interruption (seriously, the Masters weren’t even keeping a guard?) and showed it to a local, Masa the smith, who joined the Talon as well.
 We only got around to this next part a bit later, but we eventually had Masa and Juba hit up our collection of Light and Dark stones into a few pieces of weapons and armour, though it turned out that we didn’t need the weapons in the end.
-Oh Mutants: you’re just so much better with Mana-backed Psi weapons that it’s not even worth the bother to switch to AGI weapons, even as early as Elan.
-Meanwhile, we gave Arthur the XCalibr, as it legitimately is one of the best weapons in the game where the other Mystics are just good for bosses, and gave Sharon an Gungnir spear we had thought would be good for Mutants, because I know Borgin uses one near the end of the game, but nope: STR weapon.
+Oh Mutants: you’re just so much better with Mana-backed Psi weapons that it’s not even worth the bother to switch to AGI weapons, even onces made out of irreplaceable Dark and Light stones!
+Meanwhile, we gave Arthur the XCalibr, as it legitimately is one of the best weapons in the game (whereas the other Mystic Swords are just good for bosses), and gave Sharon an Gungnir spear we had thought would be good for Mutants, because I know Borgin uses one near the end of the game, but nope: STR weapon.
 We also bought one copy of Cure B from Shar.
-Lastly, we mixed elementals stones to get two copies of the lost Wind spell from Shar, which sped up our fights into the second treasure cave, and the dungeons to follow.
+Lastly, we mixed elementals stones to get two copies of the Lost Magic spell Windfrom Shar, which sped up our fights into the second treasure cave, and the dungeons to follow.

 We took XCalibr back to Clamin, and ignored his local shops, figuring we could just buy stuff in the Dwelg village I knew was upcoming (sadly, we missed an opportunity to turn Sharon into a Robot, but given our lack of cash, this probably turned in our favour).
 Clamin gave us the Pass, which we could use in the town of Porle to find an underground passage that would lead to Goht.
 There, we ran into Kyle and his family from FFLII (Kyle, for some reason, was portrayed by a child sprite?) still hunting for the “Lost Ark.”
 We then presented our Pass at the entrance to the Underworld, and discovered Dion just inside.
 Dion explained away his absence by saying that the power of the Masters and the Mystic Sword had him under a spell!